Nothing is better than starting with a blank slate.

-Warehouse slotting is a common practice in ecommerce, which involves organizing a warehouse to maximize space and make picking more efficient.
+Warehouse slotting is a common practice in ecommerce, which involves organising a warehouse to maximise space and make picking more efficient.
 Efficient slotting can also improve inventory management processes and reduce overall warehousing costs.
-Slotting is often organized by SKU number, product type, or any other type of product characteristic.
+Slotting is often organised by SKU number, product type, or any other type of product characteristic.

 What are the benefits of efficient warehouse setup?

-There are several benefits of efficient warehouse setup, including optimize logistics costs, an efficient fulfillment process, and an overall optimized supply chain.
+There are several benefits of efficient warehouse setup, including optimise logistics costs, an efficient fulfilment process, and an overall optimised supply chain.